Viola tricolor: Biochemistry

 The plant, especially the flowers, contains antioxidants, has low toxicity, and is edible.

-V tricolor leaves, stems, roots and flowers have been found to contain antioxidants and flavonoids (including violanthin, violaquercitrin, quercetin, luteolin, and rutin), amino acids, chlorogenic acids, salicylates, as well as alkaloids, volatile oils, mucilage gums, resin, saponins, and vitamins A and C. Various carotenoids have also been isolated from the drug, including violaxanthin, antheraxanthin, lutein, zeaxanthin and beta-Carotene.
+V. tricolor leaves, stems, roots and flowers have been found to contain antioxidants and flavonoids (including violenthin, violaquercitrin, quercetin, luteolin, and rutin), amino acids, chlorogenic acids, salicylates, as well as alkaloids, volatile oils, mucilage gums, resin, saponins, and vitamins A and C. Various carotenoids have also been isolated from the drug, including violaxanthin, antheraxanthin, lutein, zeaxanthin and beta-Carotene.

 The fresh plant Viola declinata and V. tricolor contains approximately: